flame/libflame/test/aoclflaprogress/README.txt

 Limitations And Caveats:

-    On windows with shared lib aocl_fla_progress not supported need to register user-defined function with libflame like aocl_fla_set_progress(test_progress);
+    On Windows,aocl_fla_progress is not supported.
+Use Callback registration method.